-The table below provides summary information concerning all compensation awarded to, earned by or paid to our named executive officers during our 2021 and 2020 fiscal years.
+The table below provides summary information concerning all compensation awarded to, earned by or paid to our named executive officers during our 2023 and 2022 fiscal years.
+Mr. Pauls is also a director of DiaMedica but did not receive any compensation related to his role as a director.